UTD-CRSS/exploreapollo-api/README.md

 1. Copy .env.sample to .env
 2. Fill out the placeholder values

-To run the server on port `4060` you could run `source .env && bundle exec rails s -p 4060`
+To run the server on port `4060` you could run: `source .env && bundle exec rails s -p 4060`

 ## Configuration